Last updated: May 4, 2026

 Continuing Education

-The NH Commissioner of Safety may adopt continuing education requirements of up to 10 hours per license period for licensed PIs.
-Confirm current continuing education requirements with the Permits and Licensing Unit when you renew.
-The NH League of Investigators (NHLI) at nhli.net is the state professional association and a valuable source of training, networking, and legislative updates.
+The NH Commissioner of Safety may require up to 10 hours of continuing education per license period for licensed PIs.
+Confirm current CE requirements with the Permits and Licensing Unit when renewing.
+The NH League of Investigators (NHLI) at nhli.net is the NH professional association for PIs and a valuable source of training, networking, and legislative updates on NH PI law.

 Cost to Start a Private Investigation Business in New Hampshire